elastic/connectors/docs/CONTRIBUTING.md

             return SyncRuleValidationResult(...)
     ```

-If you want to preserve the default basic rule validations and extend it with your custom logic you can override `basic_rules_validators` like this:
+To preserve the default basic rule validations and extend these with your custom logic, override `basic_rules_validators` like this:
 ```python
 class MyDataSource(BaseDataSource):